Vision Language Models Cannot Reason About Physical Transformation: Discussion

 We introduce a cognitively grounded benchmark evaluating whether VLMs can reason about physical transformations through conservation tasks and non-conserving controls.
-Our findings reveal that current models consistently fail to integrate sequential visual evidence to maintain transformation-invariant representations of physical properties across dynamic scenes.
-Control experiments reveal that models possess strong textual priors favoring quantity invariance yet perform worse with actual visual content, revealing reliance on brittle heuristics.
+Our contribution is not only empirical but diagnostic: through controlled experiments, we isolate a more fundamental limitation than low accuracy alone---models show systematic heuristic reversals, and control experiments reveal that textual priors dominate while visual evidence fails to correct them, suggesting the core deficit is not lack of knowledge but failure to extract and maintain object-state representations from visual input.
 Neither increased temporal resolution, targeted prompting, nor human-curated frame sampling induces robust transformation reasoning.
 These results expose a fundamental deficit in structured physical understanding and highlight critical challenges for developing grounded AI systems capable of systematic inference in dynamic environments.
-Beyond documenting these failures, our benchmark provides an enduring diagnostic test as the field advances.
-The tasks curated in this study can serve as sanity checks for foundation models' transformation reasoning, particularly as models achieve breakthroughs on high-level physical reasoning benchmarks while robustness challenges persist.
+Beyond documenting these failures, the tasks curated in this study can serve as enduring sanity checks for transformation reasoning, precisely because they expose failure modes that persist even as models advance on high-level physical reasoning benchmarks.